zeldabrufal/itaco_scripts/README.md

 ## final_processing_itaco.R

 This script first loops through every participant folder in the usable_participant_data folder, and loads in every txt.file.
-It then gets rid of non user initiated events and processes all the rows into columns, and loads this processed data into the data frame called "combined_data_frame".
+It then gets rid of non user initiated events and processes all the rows into columns, and loads this processed data into the data frame called "**combined_data_frame**".
 This data frame is the most unprocessed version of the data (i.e., only contains the raw variables from the txt files: PPID, event, node info, app, date and time)

 It then creates a more processed data frame of all the participant data, called **processed_data_7_days**.
 Details about this can be found in the data dictionary, but broadly: - It only contains 7 days of data for each participant - Contains all the created variables on the lowest level (i.e., sessions, app-sessions, rank order)